operator-framework/java-operator-sdk/CONTRIBUTING.md

 ## Pull Request Process

+First, please format your commit messages so that they follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) format.

 On opening a PR, a GitHub action will execute the test suite against the new code.
 All code is required to pass the tests, and new code must be accompanied by new tests.